dwave-examples/image-segmentation/README.md

 In this example, we show a basic image segmentation algorithm to partition an image into segments based on their pixel values.
-To solve this problem, we use the new hybrid discrete quadratic model solver available in Leap, and demonstrate how to build a DQM object from a set of numpy vectors.
+To solve this problem, we use the hybrid discrete quadratic model solver available in Leap, and demonstrate how to build a DQM object from a set of numpy vectors.

-Additionally, this repository demonstrates the ability of D-Wave's Leap IDE to automatically load a new workspace with specialized packages using a YAML file.
-In particular, this demo utilizes the OpenCV package that is popular for computer vision applications.
+This example uses a YAML file to automatically load its workspace with a specialized package, OpenCV, that is popular for computer vision applications.

 ## Usage